ashrafulais/DinnerHost/README.md

 ![Final result](Docs/Clean-Arch-Final-results.png) -->

-### Used tools
+### Extensions and accessibility
-- REST Client: to run the .http commands inside the file
+- REST Client vscode extension: to run the .http commands inside the file
+- Add these 2 patterns to exclude the bin and obj folders from the visible files: `**/bin`, `**/obj`.
+Goto vscode settings > Files: Exxclude section under the workspace tab

+- Transient objects are always different; a new instance is provided to every controller and every service.
+- Scoped objects are the same within a request, but different across different requests.
+- Singleton objects are the same for every object and every request.